danieldelcore/mega-interview-guide/README.md

 Shadow DOM is used to encapsulate a DOM subtree from the rest of the page.
 Useful if you are making plug and play widgets.
 This **encapsulation means your document stylesheet can’t accidentally apply to encapsulated subtree**.
 Your **JavaScript can’t accidentally modify parts inside shadow Dom**; your **IDs wont overlap** and so on.

-Following code will change the buttons text to Chinese.
+Following code will change the buttons text to Japanese.
 But interestingly `host.innerText` will still give us `Hello, world!` because the DOM subtree under the shadow root is encapsulated.
 HTML5 input type range , Video , Audio etc all uses shadow DOM.

 ```html
 <button>Hello, world!</button>